25 common mortgage terms explained

 Being in mortgage arrears means that you have missed some, or all, of your mortgage repayments.

 Falling behind on paying your mortgage payments can negatively affect your credit history.
 If you’re worried you can’t meet an upcoming payment, it’s best to inform your lender.

 Take a look at our other mortgage guides

-- Discover how mortgage applications are assessed in this guide.
+- Learn all about how mortgage applications are assessed by lenders.

 - Discover the answers to your mortgage questions in our guide on frequently asked mortgage questions.

 - Review these top 10 important things to know before applying for your mortgage.

 You can stay up to date with the latest mortgage news and advice with our blogs and guides.